Dental Implants Treatment in Chevy Chase and Bethesda, Maryland

 Getting Dental Implants at Chevy Chase Digital Dentistry

-The first step is a consultation and comprehensive examination with Dr. Cobb.
-Using the latest software, including digital radiography and 3D bone scans, Dr. Cobb is able to get a precise look at what is going on inside your mouth and bone structure.
+The first step is a consultation and comprehensive examination with Dr. Azin Ghesmati or Dr. Cobb.
+Using the latest software, including digital radiography and 3D bone scans, we are able to get a precise look at what is going on inside your mouth and bone structure.

-Next, Dr. Cobb will create a specific treatment plan that involves an oral surgeon or other specialists.
-Using digital imaging, computer modeling, and wax models, Dr. Cobb is able to illustrate for the patient how the proposed treatment will look and function.
-Then, we will send plans to the dental laboratory who will fabricate the surgical guides and final prosthesis.
+Next, our dentist will create a specific treatment plan that involves an oral surgeon or other specialists.
+Using digital imaging, computer modeling, and wax models, our dentist is able to illustrate to the patient how the proposed treatment will look and function.
+Then, we will send plans to the dental laboratory which will fabricate the surgical guides and final prosthesis.

 Dental implants are particularly strong and gorgeous.
 They are an excellent choice for replacing teeth missing in the smile zone.